Markism-JA/Echoes-of-Bathala/docs/thesis_documentation/01_Introduction/05-SCOPE_AND_LIMITATION_OF_THE_STUDY.md

   - a.1.
 Area Chat - A localized communication channel that displays messages from players within a specific in-game radius or zone.
   - a.2.
 Party Chat - A private communication channel exclusive to members of the same party or group.
   - a.3.
-World Chat- A global communication channel visible to all connected players across the entire game world.
+World Chat - A global communication channel visible to all connected players across the entire game world.

   b.
 Parties - Displays the visual status  of all members within the player's current cooperative group.